Lion Forge Entertainment

 Lion Forge Entertainment (LFE) is an American production studio based in Los Angeles, California.
-It develops and produces live-action and animated films, television series for children, families, and young adults, often emphasizing diverse storytelling and multicultural themes.
+It develops and produces live-action and animated films, television series for children, families, and young adults with diverse and multicultural themes.

 History

-Founding and early success (2011–2020)
+Founding

 Lion Forge was founded in 2011 as Lion Forge Comics in St. Louis, by David Steward II and Carl Reed.
-It operated under the imprint, Comics for Everyone, and developed a diverse library of intellectual property that was later adapted for screen productions.
+It operated under the imprint, Comics for Everyone, and developed a library of intellectual property that was later adapted for screen productions.

 In August 2019, Steward and Reed launched Lion Forge Animation, and its debut credit, Matthew A. Cherry’s short Hair Love, won the 2020 Academy Award for Best Animated Short Film.

 Expansion and rename (2021–January 2025)

 In July 2022, Lion Forge Animation received its first global series order for Iyanu, a 2-D animated fantasy series approved by Cartoon Network and HBO Max (now Max).
 In March 2023, co-founder Carl Reed departed to form Composition Media, and the company renamed itself as Lion Forge Entertainment; David Steward II remained in his role as CEO, and Edward Hamati continued as COO.
 Stephanie Sperber, previously an executive at NBCUniversal, was appointed President and chief content officer.